Beilinson-Drinfeld Schubert varieties of parahoric group schemes and twisted global Demazure modules

 To prove Theorem \ref{thm_main} (or Theorem \ref{055073}) in full generality, we need to work with adjoint type group $G$.
 In this case, it is difficult (or impossible) to construct a factorizable level one line bundle on $\Gr_{\G,C^n}$ for a general $\Gamma$-curve $C$.
 Nevertheless, when $C=\A^1$ with the standard action of $\Gamma$.
-We are able to construct level one line bundles on Schubert varieties which admits factorization properties compatible with the factorization of Schubert varieties, see Proposition \ref{324995}.
+We are able to construct level one line bundles on BD Schubert varieties which admits factorization properties compatible with the factorization of BD Schubert varieties, see Proposition \ref{324995}.
 Moreover, using Theorem \ref{346721} we are able to prove that these line bundles admit $L^+\mc{G}'_{C^n}$-equivariant structures, where $L^+\mc{G}'_{C^n}$ is the jet group scheme arising from the simply-connected cover of $G$, see Proposition \ref{235859}.

 As mentioned earlier, the main motivation of this work is to establish a relation between twisted global Demazure modules and line bundles on BD Schubert varieties of $\G$.
 In Section \ref{320070}, for any $\vec{\lambda}\in (X_*(T)^+)^n$, we define the twisted global Demazure module $\mathbb{D}^\sigma(c,\la)$ of $\gs$.
 Using the results of Fourier-Littelmann \cite{FL06} and Kus-Vankatesh \cite{KV16}, we prove the following result in Theorem \ref{398063} and Theorem \ref{616072}. \begin{thm} Given $\vec{\lambda}=(\lambda_1,\cdots, \lambda_n)\in (X_*(T)^+)^n$, let $\lb$ be the image of $\sum \lambda_i$ in $X_*(T)^+_\sigma$. \begin{enumerate} \item The fiber $\Ds(c,\la)_{0}$ at $0\in \A^n$ is the twisted Demazure module $D^\sigma(c, \lb)$. \item The twisted global Demazure module $\Ds(c,\la)$ is a graded free $\As(c,\vec{\lambda})$-module, where $\As(c,\vec{\lambda})$ is the weight algebra associated to the cyclic generator of $\Ds(c,\la)$. \end{enumerate} \end{thm}